 Just because it has no emotional heft doesn’t mean the cast aren’t committed.
 In fact, by throwing themselves head first into Refn’s controversial vision, the entire ensemble can only be described as brave.
 Elle Fanning is fantastic in the lead role, with echoes of Naomi Watts in Mulholland Drive as she makes the leap from innocent child model to a femme fatale in full command of her sexuality.

 But that is nothing compared to the controlled chaos delivered by Jena Malone as her make-up artist and the group of aspiring models in their social circle- pitched somewhere between Mean Girls and the satanic female horror of Antichrist (complete with extreme, misogynistic consequences), they are truly ghastly creations who the cast seem to be loving getting the opportunity to play.
 No other fashion industry movie will rival The Neon Demon in terms of portraying the moral ugliness of beautiful people in such a nihilistic manner.

 The only downsides in the ensemble are brief supporting turns from Keanu Reeves and Christina Hendricks.
 Both are game performers, but they both have roles vital to the narrative that feel oddly under utilised.
-But then again, this isn’t a movie where narrative is important; this is a film of trippy visuals and a pulsating Cliff Martinez score that sounds like what you’d hear at an East German heroin den at 5am.
+But then again, this isn’t a movie where story is important; Refn prioritises trippy visuals and a pulsating Cliff Martinez score that sounds like what you’d hear at an East German heroin den at 5am.
 It is set in the fashion industry, so of course style is preferred over substance.

 The Neon Demon is not a film for everyone.
 It is slow paced, contains more than its fair share of distressing thematic content and is thoroughly morally ugly in spite of a beautiful cast and gorgeous cinematography.
 But as a distinctive work of art from a polarising filmmaker, it is undeniably the arthouse treat of the summer.